Image Credit: Jacqueline Jing Lin

 They are out there, believe me.
 And, you know what?
 They’ve probably got herpes too!

-Claire Fitzsimmons is the editor and founder of Salty.
+Claire F is the Founder of Salty.
 She was scared as hell to publish this piece.